The University of Hong Kong

 The Faculty of Education

-Applications are invited for appointment as Tenure-Track Professor/Associate Professor/Assistant Professor in Special Education in the Faculty of Education (Ref.: 516523), to commence as soon as possible on a three-year fixed-term basis, with the possibility of renewal and with consideration for tenure before the expiry of the second three-year fixed-term contract.
-Exceptionally outstanding candidates at Professor/Associate Professor level may be considered for appointment on tenure terms.
+Applications are invited for appointment as Professor in Speech-Language Pathology in the Faculty of Education (Ref.: 523748), to commence as soon as possible thereafter.
+It is expected that the appointment will be made on tenure terms, although it may be made on a three-year fixed-term basis, with the possibility of renewal and consideration for tenure before the expiry of the second three-year fixed-term contract.

-The University only accepts online application for the above posts.
-Applicants should apply online at the University’s careers site (please click the above Apply button to access) and upload a cover letter indicating the earliest availability date, an up-to-date C.V. with the contact information of three referees, one sample of a representative research output, a research plan of not more than 2 pages, and a teaching statement of not more than 2 pages.
-Review of applications will start on October 14, 2022 and continue until December 31, 2022, or until the posts are filled, whichever is earlier.
+The University only accepts online application for the above post.
+Applicants should apply online at the University’s careers site via the 'Apply' button above and upload a cover letter indicating the earliest availability date, an up-to-date C.V. with the contact information of three referees, one sample of a representative research output, a research plan of not more than 2 pages, and a teaching statement of not more than 2 pages.
+Review of applications will start on December 11, 2023 and continue until December 31, 2023, or until the post is filled, whichever is earlier.

 The University is an equal opportunities employer and is committed to equality, ethics, inclusivity, diversity and transparency